Welcome!

 • A Homeschool-Fluent Parent

-• A Studio Arts Teacher for all ages
+• An inclusive Studio Arts Teacher for all ages

 Each program is composed with flexibility, care and respect for diverse learning needs, capacities and lived realities.